HanoverStatsLabs/resources/labs/Lab2Instructions.md

 ```{r}
 tally(~state, data=counties)
 ```
+\newpage
-It would be nice to have these values ordered.
-Use the UP arrow to recall your last command, and add a "`%>%`" pipe step to sort the values calling the sort command:
+It would be nice to have these values sorted.
+Use the UP arrow to recall your last command, and add a "`%>%`" pipe step to sort the values, calling the sort command:
 ```{r}
 tally(~state, data=counties) %>% sort()
 ```